The cheapest and most expensive ways to buy and install a swimming pool?

 1. Owner Builder Installation (biggest labour cost saving)

 It is possible to Owner Build a concrete pool.
 However, concrete is unforgiving of mistakes.
 If you buy a vinyl liner or fibreglass DIY pool kit, being an Owner Builder is a more realistic option.
 Particularly if you or the trades you hire are experienced in swimming pool installation.
+It is important to check the warranties with prefabricated pools like fibreglass pool shells or vinyl liner pools.
+Quality fibreglass pool and vinyl liner manufacturers will often honour the shell structural warranty as long as the pool is installed in accordance with Australian Standards.
+Make sure you ask.

 If you have structural home renovation or general building experience and are prepared to be responsible for your own swimming pool installation, Owner Building a swimming pool can save you a small fortune on the costs of installation.